 We make every effort to see patients in need of care when their practitioner is fully booked or unavailable.
 Please call your practitioner’s office and our staff will arrange to have you seen by your practitioner or one of his/her colleagues.
 When you have completed your visit you are referred back to your practitioner.

-At present, there are a number of practitioners accepting new patients.
-Please click the link on the right to find a practitioner.
+At present, there are no practitioners accepting new patients.